 Women’s Vans Authentic vs Reebok Club C Sizing

-Vans Slip-On Sizing
+Slip-On Vans Sizing

 This snug design is common in skate shoes to provide a secure fit, and this snug design is also common in slip-on shoes to provide a secure fit.
-And when I compared Vans Slip-On shoes to other slip-on shoes, I found the sizing to be similar.
+And when I compared these Slip-On shoes to other slip-on shoes, I found the sizing to be similar.
 Still, the sizing was snug compared to normal shoe sizing.

-Here is the toe box of my Vans Slip-On compared to the toe box of Nike Air Max:
+Here is the toe box of my Slip-On compared to the toe box of Nike Air Max:

-***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
+***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a shoe size.
 Click here to view this Vans sizing guide available at Vans.com (paid affiliate link takes you to Vans.com).

 Vans Slip-On Sizing Photos for Men